Bittrex Review: Complete Exchange Overview

 Let’s move onto one of the most important aspects of Bittrex.
 That is their trading platform and matching engine.

 When taking a look at the trading platform, it is indeed quite impressive from a first glance.
 The new user interface is easy to understand and everything is well laid out.
-You can toggle between day / night mode and you can adjust other more specific settings.
+You can also easily switch between the different markets right on the left toolbar.

 The main trading interface is given below.
 At the top you have the price chart and the depth chart.
 These are not both visible and you will have to toggle between them in order to view one other the other.
 Below that you have the order books together with the order form.